IstiCusi/phonon-tensor/README.md

 development experience with LunaVim as the editor, integrated for better code management and editing in C, C++, and Python.

+## Motivation

+On some linux distributions it is hard (if not nearly possible) to keep all dependencies well resolved for **Tensor Tow**.
+To let the host use still the newest NVIDIA drivers (including CUDA),this docker image provides even the beginners with a working environment to startup fast GPU-based tensor flow calculations.

+The docker image is based on:

+- Ubuntu 22.04
+- CUDA 12.3.0
+- Lib Tensor Flow C/C++ 2.16.1

 ## Features

 - GPU Support: Optimized for leveraging GPUs with TensorFlow to enhance